ckormanyos/wide-integer/README.md

 The default setting is `WIDE_INTEGER_DISABLE_IOSTREAM` not set and I/O streaming operations are enabled.

-Conversion to `std::string` is supported with the specialized wide-integer, namespace-specific function `to_string`.
-This analagous to the standard library's `std::to_string` function, but implemented specifically for instances of `uintwide_t`.
+Conversion to `std::string` is supported with the namespace-specific function `to_string`.
-Wide-integer's local, namespace-specific `to_string` function (and the inclusion of the necessary `<string>` header) are both deactivated with:
+This is analogous to the standard library's `std::to_string` function, but implemented specifically for instances of `uintwide_t`. wide-integer's local, namespace-specific `to_string` function (and the inclusion of the necessary `<string>` header) are both deactivated with: